Adam Auclair

-Adam Auclair (born March 29, 1996) is a Canadian professional football linebacker for the BC Lions of the Canadian Football League (CFL).
+Adam Auclair (born March 29, 1996) is a Canadian professional football linebacker.

 University career

 Auclair with the Laval Rouge et Or in 2019.

 Auclair played U Sports football for the Laval Rouge et Or from 2016 to 2019.
 With Laval, he had 113.5 total tackles and seven interceptions.
 He was named a U Sports Second Team All-Canadian in 2016 and finished the year as a Vanier Cup champion following the team's victory in the 52nd Vanier Cup game where he also had an interception to contribute to the win.

 In 2017, he was named a U Sports First Team All-Canadian and also won the Presidents' Trophy as the stand-up Defensive Player of the Year.
 He again played in the Vanier Cup, but the Rouge et Or lost to the Western Mustangs in the 53rd Vanier Cup.

 While Auclair did not win any individual awards for the 2018 regular season, he won one of the most important ones during the post-season that year.
 In the 54th Vanier Cup game, he recorded 10.5 tackles, including an impactful tackle for a loss in the second half, and one interception as he won the Bruce Coulter Award as the defensive player of the game.
 He won his second national championship as the Rouge et Or defeated the Mustangs by a score of 34–20.
 In his final season, in 2019, Auclair played in eight regular season games where he had 41 tackles.